g-omarsdottir/hangman/README.md

 - [Heroku](https://www.heroku.com/) for deploying the project.
 - [Code Institute template](https://github.com/Code-Institute-Org/p3-template) for Gitpod and this README.
 - [Python Linter Validator](https://pep8ci.herokuapp.com/) according to the PEP 8 style guide for validating the Python code.
+- [Diffchecker](https://www.diffchecker.com/) to compare versions for troubleshooting.
 - [Draw.io](https://app.diagrams.net/) to create the flowchart of game logic for the project design.
+- [Table Magic](https://stevecat.net/table-magic/) to create tables for this README.

 ## Testing